h2oai/h2o-3/h2o-docs/src/docs/develop/sparkling_water.md

     mvn -DskipTests clean install    # install all the artifacts of all the projects to the Maven cache sbt/sbt clean assembly           # build fat jar using the artifacts

-If you have the Maven plugin installed and enabled in IntelliJ IDEA you can open the project there by doing File ->  Open and choosing perrier/pom.xml.
+If you have the Maven plugin installed and enabled in IntelliJ IDEA you can open the project there by doing *File ->  Open* and choosing *perrier/pom.xml*.

-If you want to build the Perrier project inside of IntelliJ without rebuilding all the base Spark modules you can disable them in the Maven tab: select all he folders except for Profiles, the three whose name contains H2O, and Spark Project Parent POM (root), right click, and select Ignore Projects.
+If you want to build the Perrier project inside of IntelliJ without rebuilding all the base Spark modules you can disable them in the Maven tab: select all the folders except for *Profiles*, the three whose name contains *H2O*, and *Spark Project Parent POM (root)*, right click, and select *Ignore Projects*.

-*If IntelliJ can't find dependencies (e.g., spark-core) find the failing dependant modules in the Project view (e.g., h20-perrier), right click -> Maven -> Reimport and Build -> Rebuild Project.*
+>If IntelliJ can't find dependencies (e.g., *spark-core*) find the failing dependant modules in the Project view (e.g., *h20-perrier*), right click -> *Maven* -> *Reimport* and then *Build* -> *Rebuild Project*.